 Adult Scoliosis Treatment Options

-Since a myriad of different factors contribute to adult scoliosis, treatment should include a variety of approaches that work together to address the underlying causes of chronic scoliosis pain.
-For example, ScoliSMART’s treatment for adult scoliosis typically incorporates:
+Since many different factors contribute to adult scoliosis.
+Treatment should include a variety of approaches that work together to address the underlying causes of chronic scoliosis pain.
+For example, ScoliSMART’s treatment for adult scoliosis incorporates:

-- Exercise.
-Weight-bearing postural activities, combined with balancing and isometric exercises, can help reverse adult scoliosis regardless of its origins.
-Using the ScoliSMART Activity Suit, adult patients can perform Automatic Response Training exercises to help retrain the brain to naturally correct the postural imbalance that causes scoliosis curve progression.
+Exercise.
+Weight-bearing postural activities, combined with balancing and isometric exercises.
+These can help reverse adult scoliosis regardless of its origins.
+Using the ScoliSMART Activity Suit, adult patients can perform “Reflexive Response” exercises.
+This helps retrain the brain to naturally correct the postural imbalance that causes scoliosis curves.

-- Whole body vibration therapy.
-For patients in too much pain to exercise, whole body vibration therapy can help combat the effects of degenerative scoliosis by improving bone density and strengthening back muscles.
+- and B-vitamins are vital for supporting the treatment of adult scoliosis.
+Dietary supplements can also help rebuild the lost bone matrix and relieve scoliosis pain.
+Whole-body vibration therapy.
+For patients in too much pain to exercise, whole-body vibration therapy can help combat the effects of degenerative scoliosis.
+Mostly by improving bone density and strengthening back muscles.